aspose-page/Aspose.Page-Documentation/cpp/developer-guide/working-with-xps-document/working-with-gradient/_index.md

 type: docs
 weight: 40
 url: /cpp/working-with-gradient/
 description: How to add vertical, horizontal or linear gradient to an XPS file is a question answered by Aspose.Page API solution.
-See how to use the functionality in C++
+Learn the functionality for C++
 aliases: /cpp/add-gradient-in-xps-document/
 ---
 ## **Add Gradient in XPS Document**